cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-accessibility.md

 Another vulnerable group we included in our study was fertile women, which the US Census defines as women between the ages 15-50 years old (Figure 5.3).
 In other words, this is the age span when women could become pregnant.
 Especially at risk is the developing blastocyst, embryo or fetus, depending on stage of development, as contaminants pass from the placenta of the mother, through the umbilical cord, and to the child.
 While developing, the embryo or fetus does not have the liver function to process contaminants as well as children and adults.
 This makes the unborn child very vulnerable.

+**Lead and Arsenic**

 In our surface water study, we looked at levels of lead and arsenic.
-We found that the EPA limit of safety for lead is 15 ppb and in 2019, it spiked to over 500 ppb!
+We found that the EPA limit of safety for lead is 15 ppb and in 2019, it spiked to over 500 ppb (Figure 4.3)!
 According to the American Academy of Pediatrics, there is no safe level of lead in children (American Academy of Pediatrics, 2024).
 “Lead exposure is especially harmful to infants, fetuses, and children due to the developing nature of their brains” (Spicer, 2018).

 In 2019, arsenic in surface water spiked to 40 ppb, which is 30 ppb above EPA safe limits.
 Arsenic is a reproductive toxicant and a teratogen, which means it can cause malformations.
 This is especially concerning as arsenic is readily transferred across the placenta.
 Concentrations in cord blood are similar to those in maternal blood.
 Additionally, arsenic exposure in pregnant women can lead to miscarriage and infant mortality shortly after birth (Agency for Toxic Substances and Disease Registry, 2023).

+**Manganese**

 Manganese is dangerous to women 15 to 50.
 Nervous system and reproductive effects have been observed in animals after high oral doses of manganese.
 After the Gold King Mine Spill, manganese rose to 11,000 ppb in 2015 and 20,000 ppb in 2019 (Figure 4.4).
-The EPA safe limit is 50 ppb and manganese has returned to that level.
+The EPA safe limit is 50 ppb and manganese has returned to that level (Agency for Toxic Substances and Disease Registry, 2019) .

+**Uranium**

 Uranium continues to be present in women and their infants.
 A New Mexico University study found: